UnwrappedDesign/oxbow/src/content/simple/pricing.md

 # Get everything forever

-Gain lifetime access to over 500 components and all current templates, as well as any new content we release in the future, for a single one-time fee.
+Gain lifetime access to over 500 components and all current templates, as well as any new content we future release, for a single one-time fee.

 ---

 ## Individual  — **$149 one-time payment + local taxes**
-For individuals working on their next big idea.
+For individuals working on their projects or freelancers.

 When you purchase an all-access license, you unlock everything: every component example and all future additions to Windstatic Pro.